neoheartbeats/neoheartbeats-kernel/README.md

 # Tukuyomi (月詠)
-Fairy tales of building AGI
+Fairy tales of building an AGI

 ---
 ## Roadmap